 The group assesses annually whether property, plant and equipment have any indication of impairment in accordance with the accounting policy.
 The recoverable amounts of property, plant and equipment have been determined based on value-in-use calculations.
 These calculations require the use of judgement and estimates on the future cash flows expected to arise from the cash-generating units and a suitable discount rate in order to calculate present value.
-Based on the recoverable amounts determined, management concluded that there is no impairment charge required in respect of property, plant and equipment during the year.
-The carrying amount of property, plant and equipment at the end of the reporting period is disclosed in Note 14 to the financial statements.
+The management has estimated future cash flows based on the assumption that the group is able to successfully commercialise the new embedded PCB technology business and to generate higher revenue from the existing business.
+Actual revenue generated may be lower than management projection.
+Based on the recoverable amounts determined, management concluded that there is no additional impairment charge required in respect of property, plant and equipment during the year.
+However, based on management's worst case revenue projection where actual revenue is 35% (equivalent to \$44 million) below projection, an impairment loss would be required for the group.
+The carrying amount of property, plant and equipment at the end of the reporting period is disclosed in Note 13 to the financial statements.